delaneyj/witchbolt/README.md

 [![Releases](https://img.shields.io/github/release/delaneyj/witchbolt/all.svg?style=flat-square)](https://github.com/delaneyj/witchbolt/releases)
 [![LICENSE](https://img.shields.io/github/license/delaneyj/witchbolt.svg?style=flat-square)](https://github.com/delaneyj/witchbolt/blob/main/LICENSE)

-WitchBolt is a forward-looking fork of [etcd-io/bbolt](https://github.com/etcd-io/bbolt), which itself continues [Ben Johnson's][gh_ben] [Bolt][bolt] key/value store.
+WitchBolt is a forward-looking fork of [etcd-io/witchbolt](https://github.com/etcd-io/witchbolt), which itself continues [Ben Johnson's][gh_ben] [Bolt][bolt] key/value store.
 We renamed the module to make room for new capabilities—most notably a built-in streaming replication subsystem—without implying strict API compatibility with the upstream project.
-The goals remain the same: reliability, simplicity, and a small embedded footprint, while experimenting with features that are outside the scope of the original bbolt API contract.
+The goals remain the same: reliability, simplicity, and a small embedded footprint, while experimenting with features that are outside the scope of the original witchbolt API contract.
 The name nods to the Dungeons & Dragons spell [Witch Bolt](https://dnd5e.wikidot.com/spell:witch-bolt), a sustained lightning effect—appropriate for a KV store that now focuses on sustained, streaming replication.